Wisner Baum represents farmers, pesticide applicators, landscapers, and others who sprayed Gramoxone® and developed Parkinson’s disease.

 The U.S. Centers for Disease Control and Prevention (CDC) describes paraquat as “toxic” and “highly poisonous.”
 While paraquat remains commercially available in the U.S., the EPA lists the herbicide as “restricted,” meaning only licensed applicators may use it.
 Despite the herbicide’s restricted status, paraquat lawsuits allege the herbicide is unreasonably dangerous, even when licensed applicators use the product as intended.

-Paraquat is so toxic that at least 50 countries have issued bans, citing paraquat studies linking exposure to Parkinson’s disease and other serious health issues.
+Paraquat is so toxic that at least 67 countries have issued bans, citing paraquat studies linking exposure to Parkinson’s disease and other serious health issues.
 In the U.S., however, paraquat use has reached an all-time high within the last 25 years.
-According to the U.S. Geological Survey, the estimated annual use of paraquat in the U.S. reached 10 million pounds in 2017, doubling the annual use for 2013.

 Parkinson’s disease is a progressive neurodegenerative disorder of the brain.
-One of PD’s hallmarks is the selective degeneration and death of dopaminergic neurons (dopamine-producing nerve cells) in the brain.
+One of the disease’s hallmarks is the selective degeneration and death of dopaminergic neurons (dopamine-producing nerve cells) in the brain.
 Once dopaminergic neurons die, they are not replaced.
 The presence of Lewy bodies (insoluble aggregates of a protein called alphasynuclein) in many of the remaining dopaminergic neurons in the brain is also a hallmark of Parkinson’s.

 Presently, there is no cure for Parkinson’s.
 No treatment will cease its progression.
 The treatments most commonly prescribed for its motor symptoms tend to become progressively less effective the longer they are used.
 Parkinson’s treatments may also increasingly cause unwelcome side effects the longer they are used.